If this is your first campaign for political office, there’s one tool you absolutely need to use: political storytelling.

 Overcoming Storytelling Challenges

 In an era of fake news and negative campaigning, skepticism is high.
 Be prepared to back up your statements and narratives with facts.
-When challenged, online or offline, respond with grace and evidence.
+When challenged, respond with grace, evidence, and confidence.

 Stay true to your core message, and don’t get lost in the noise.